Alluvial Plots in ggplot2

 axis[0-9]*

-link the rows of the internally-transformed dataset that correspond to
+to link the rows of the internally-transformed dataset that correspond to the same alluvium. - The horizontal axis must be manually corrected (using

 are necessarily